apache/flink/docs/examples/index.md

 ## Examples on the Web

-There are also a few blog posts publish online that discuss example applciations:
+There are also a few blog posts published online that discuss example applications:

-* [How to build stateful streaming applications with Apache Flink ](https://www.infoworld.com/article/3293426/big-data/how-to-build-stateful-streaming-applications-with-apache-flink.html) presents an event-driven applications implement with the DataStream API and two SQL queries for streaming analytics.
+* [How to build stateful streaming applications with Apache Flink ](https://www.infoworld.com/article/3293426/big-data/how-to-build-stateful-streaming-applications-with-apache-flink.html) presents an event-driven application implemented with the DataStream API and two SQL queries for streaming analytics.

 * [Building real-time dashboard applications with Apache Flink, Elasticsearch, and Kibana](https://www.elastic.co/blog/building-real-time-dashboard-applications-with-apache-flink-elasticsearch-and-kibana) is a blog post at elastic.co showing how to build a real-time dashboard solution for streaming data analytics using Apache Flink, Elasticsearch, and Kibana.